 That is a completely acceptable answer.
 Just telling me she didn’t have the information was better than giving me vague suggestions.

-Overall, I think that the pricing for the Online Store app is perfectly fair, especially if you’re actually making money off your site.
+Overall, I think that the pricing for the Online Store app is pretty great, especially if you’re actually making money off your site.
 The cheapest paid plan is about $12.00 per month (if you pay annually), although that only lets you connect a custom domain.

 More expensive plans also remove the Square ads from your site, provide unlimited storage, give you access to advanced site stats, allow customers to review your products, and offer many more advanced features.
 Unless you’re planning to run an enterprise-level store here (and I wouldn’t – I’d use one of these builders instead), the most expensive plan you should go for is the Performance plan.
 Anything more probably isn’t worth it.